influxdata/telegraf/plugins/inputs/tail/README.md

   # pipe = false

   ## Method used to watch for file updates.
 Can be either "inotify" or "poll".
+  ## inotify is supported on linux, *bsd, and macOS, while Windows requires
+  ## using poll.
+Poll checks for changes every 250ms.
   # watch_method = "inotify"

   ## Maximum lines of the file to process that have not yet be written by the